NetTopologySuite/NetTopologySuite/doc/overwrite/namespaces/NetTopologySuite.Operation.OverlayNG.md

   * rings which self-touch at discrete points (sometimes called inverted shells and exverted holes).
   * rings which touch along line segments (i.e. topology collapse).

-##### The semantics of operation results are:
+##### The semantics of operation output are:
 * Results are always valid geometries.
   In particular, result `MultiPolygon`s are valid.
-* Empty results are `EMPTY` atomic geometries of appropriate dimension
 * Repeated vertices are removed
-* Linear results are merged node-to-node (e.g. are of maximial length)
+* Linear results are merged node-to-node (e.g. are of maximal length)
 * Polygon edges which collapse completely due to rounding are not output
-* The `intersection` and `difference` operations always produce a homogeneous result.
+* The `intersection` operation produces a homogeneous result.
-  The result dimension is equal to or less than the maximum dimension of the inputs.
+  The result contains the components of highest dimension in the intersection.
-  (For instance, the intersection of a `Polygon` and a `LineString` might produce a `Point` result.)
+  (For instance, the intersection of a `Polygon` and a `LineString` might produce a `Point` result.) always produce a homogeneous result.
+* The `difference` operation produces a homogeneous result.
+  The result dimension is that of the left-hand operand.
-* The `union` and `symmetric difference` operations may produce heterogeneous results
+* The `union` and `symmetric difference` operations may produce heterogeneous result if the inputs are of mixed dimension.
-  (i.e. a collection containing components of different dimension).
 * Homogeneous results are output as `Multi` geometries.
-* Heterogeneous results are in the form of a `GeometryCollection` containing a set of atomic geometries.
+* Heterogeneous results are output as a `GeometryCollection` containing a set of atomic geometries.
   This provides backwards compatibility with the original JTS overlay implementation.
-  However, this loses the information that the polygonal results have valid `MultiPolygon` topology.
+  (However, this loses the information that the polygonal results have valid `MultiPolygon` topology.)
+* Empty results are atomic `EMPTY` geometries of dimension appropriate to the operation.

 ## Features
 Functionality